Student Login

 Then it crashed 80%.

-Luckily, I sold this stock before it crashed so it made back money lost on the first 7 companies.
+Luckily, I sold this stock before it crashed so it made back money lost on the first 7 deals.

 Company 9: